-What you need to type What you'll get Here # is # an # example # of # a # mixed # list 1.
-Here
+What you need to type What you'll get Here # is # an # example # of # a # mixed # list Here is an example of a mixed list

 You can create two types of tables.

 Table Type 1

 Allows you to create a simple table with an optional header row.
 Once you've added this type of table, you can set the width of the columns using the table controls in the toolbar.